csverma610/SteadyAffineTransforms/README.md

 a 3D object and the Affinity Matrix A, it calculates the intermediate positions of the model without unexpected behavior.

+**Acknowledgemt**
+I received great help from Prof. Shizuo Kaji from Kyushu University.
+He explained me how to use AffineLib library.

 **External libraries:**
 1. AffineLib
 2. ICP: (Iterative Closest Points)